samwright/practNLPTools/README.md

     python setup.py install
 ```
 3. Any other, you can la la laa la laaaa to  biplab12  (A T) cse d0t iitb d0t ac d0t in
-4. Issues with "pip install practnlptools"
+4. Issues with "pip install practnlptools" <- this only for original tool

 You might receive following Error while running:
 > There no problem for Python 3 follow the same instruction.